Danko-Lab/dREG/README.md

 Here `0.8` denotes the threshold to call a regulatory element, and the out_prefix.bedGraph.gz is the output of the dREG run.
 Note that this feature requires the bedOps package (https://bedops.readthedocs.org/en/latest/).

-The threshold `0.8` is used to the predictions from SVR model in this page(https://bedops.readthedocs.org/en/latest/).
-For huge SVR model, we suggest to use `0.25` as threshold this solution.
+The threshold `0.8` is used to the predictions from SVR models in this page(https://bedops.readthedocs.org/en/latest/).
+For huge SVR models, we suggest to use `0.25` as threshold this solution.

 ## 2) Peak calling